-Guitar Fundamentals 1 and 2 take you through the basics of what it takes to get you from an absolute beginner to be able to access and complete Level 1 and 2 within your selected genre of choice.
+Guitar Fundamentals 1 and 2 take you through the basics of what it takes to get you from an absolute beginner to be able to access and complete Levels 1 and 2 within your selected genre of choice.

-Tutor Anders Mouridsen, who has played guitar for the likes of Pink and John Fogerty, takes you through the very basics of learning the guitar, right from being able to fret your first note to be able to play most basic open chords.
+Tutor Anders Mouridsen, who has played guitar for the likes of Pink and John Fogerty, takes you through the very basics of learning the guitar, right from being able to fret your first note to being able to play most basic open chords.

 Along with being able to name and find the notes of a major scale, Anders also makes sure you’ve got a solid sense of rhythm when it comes to strumming and playing on time with a metronome.

 Anders’ carefully designed syllabus works on his own original compositions along with some basic folk tunes, which have the necessary music theory and technique infused in them.
 This way, you don’t really feel like you’re having to learn the theory separately.

 You begin your guitar journey by playing songs that are well within your reach as a beginner.
 This ensures the learning curve doesn’t feel steep, and at the same time, you’re getting the necessary chops under your belt as you prepare to enter levels 1 & 2 within specific genres.

 As additional material, Guitar Tricks have also included simplified versions of some classics like AC/DC’s You Shook Me All Night Long and The Dixie Chicks’ Wide Open Spaces.

 With options to play complex barre chords in simple open positions using a capo, Guitar Tricks have really given importance to making the guitar-playing journey a fun and exciting one.